yungyuc/ynote/nsd/11arraydesign/arraydesign.rst

 faster than AOS [5]_ [6]_.

 The demonstration of AOS and SOA here is elementary.
-Benchmarking the two different layouts is usually unfeasible for a non-trivial system.
+Benchmarking the two different layouts is usually infeasible for a non-trivial system.

 .. _nsd-arraydesign-aos: